NVE/regobs-ocr/README.md

 Must be a number greater than 0 with at most 1 decimal place.
 Decimal separator is a comma.

+A range may be specified by stating the minimum size followed by the maximum separated by a hyphen.

 #### Examples

 * 1
 * 12,5
 * 0,5
+* 0,1-0,3

 ### Air temperature